Migrate from deprecated discount APIs to the Discount API

 -

-You can now deploy your migrated Function to your development store and test it.
+You can now deploy your migrated Function to your dev store and test it.
 The version that you released to the stores that have installed your app will be the version that is active on those stores.

 When you start your development server from the Shopify CLI, your developement store will access the version hosted by your development server.